 This is partially due to availability bias: on public forums, list any plant defect and one invariably gets a ton of well-intended responses that focus on the nutrients that are presumably lacking.
 Forums are the number 1 spot for availability bias and group thinking, and it is easy to blame nutrients for plant problems.
 However, plants are affected by a huge number of non-nutrient related issues that can lead to yellowing/stunted leaves.
 When folks think that it is nutrient related - especially when they are already dosing adequate amounts, then they keep looking for wrong causation, which cause them to never solve their problems.

-My tanks often measures much lower nutrient values than people expect.
-Nitrate/NO3 levels in my water column often bottom out or sit below 5ppm.
-This does not mean that my plants are under-fed; it just means that the residual level in the water column is low.
+2Hr tanks often measure much lower nutrient values than people expect.
+Nitrate/NO3 levels in our water columns often bottom out or sit below 5ppm.
+This does not mean that the plants are under-fed; it just means that the residual level in the water column is low.
 Folks often mistake residual water column levels for what is available to the plants.

 Nutrient tunnel vision also stems from the widespread use of 'deficiency charts' which tend to oversimplify the cause, and over-focus on nutrients.
 See what the industry experts say: